ELmounikor/42-So_long-random-map-generator/README.md

 You can change the map characters in order to customize it to your project needs, it only has to be a set of 5 or 6 characters.
 Have fun with it!

-PS: This tool does not check if there is a valid path for the player to win but it may soon...